usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide Module 1.md

   * Template slide or worksheet for “What to Look For”
 * **Instructions**

    1\. **Introduce the activity** (5 min)

    * Framing: Explain that the goal is not to memorize acronyms but to build awareness of the digital services ecosystem.
 Contracting professionals should know who these teams are and how their work could intersect with acquisitions.

    * Sequence & timing:
      * Intro & setup – 10 min
      * Breakout exploration – 20 min
      * Group report-outs – 20 min
      * Debrief & discussion – 10 min

-    2\. **DSN Tracker Demo (5 min)**
+   2\. **DSN Tracker Demo** (5 min)
-* Share your screen and navigate to: [DSN Tracker](https://digitalgovernmenthub.org/publications/dsn-dst-tracker/)
+   - Share your screen and navigate to: [DSN Tracker](https://digitalgovernmenthub.org/publications/dsn-dst-tracker/)
-* Walk participants through the site:
+   - Walk participants through the site:
-  * Show how to filter by federal vs. state, team maturity, or other characteristics.
+     - Show how to filter by federal vs. state, team maturity, or other characteristics.
-  * Select one DST to explore together.
+     - Select one DST to explore together.
-  * Point out key info fields: mission, projects, stakeholders, and publicly shared artifacts.
+     - Point out key info fields: mission, projects, stakeholders, and publicly shared artifacts.
-* Highlight how to use this info to fill in the breakout template.
+   - Highlight how to use this info to fill in the breakout template.

    3\. **Prompt & Instructions** (5 min)

     Tell participants:  In your breakout groups, you’ll select one Digital Service Team from the tracker.
 Explore their mission, recent projects, and how they deliver their work.
 Then consider what stood out to you, what surprised you, and how this might connect to your procurement experience.

-  Provide the template (on slide or worksheet):
+    - **Provide the template (on slide or worksheet):**

-* Team Name & Level of Gov’t
+     - Team Name & Level of Gov’t
-* Mission/Vision/Values
+     - Mission/Vision/Values
-* Known Projects/Services (case studies if available)
+     - Known Projects/Services (case studies if available)
-* Delivery Practices (how they work, agile methods, tools)
+     - Delivery Practices (how they work, agile methods, tools)
-* Stakeholders or Partners (other agencies, vendors, etc.)
+     - Stakeholders or Partners (other agencies, vendors, etc.)
-* Impact or Outcomes (metrics, stories, testimonials)
+     - Impact or Outcomes (metrics, stories, testimonials)
-* Publicly Shared Artifacts (design guides, playbooks, repos, blog posts)
+     - Publicly Shared Artifacts (design guides, playbooks, repos, blog posts)

-  4\.
-Breakouts (20 min)
+- **Breakouts (20 min)**

-* Form groups of 3–5 participants.
+  - Form groups of 3–5 participants.
-* Assign each group to choose one DST and complete the template.
+  - Assign each group to choose one DST and complete the template.
-* Facilitators drop into rooms to answer questions, ensure progress, and help with technical issues.
+  - Facilitators drop into rooms to answer questions, ensure progress, and help with technical issues.

-  5\.
-Group Presentations (20 min total)
+- **Group Presentations (20 min total)**

-* Each group gets \~5 minutes to present.
+  - Each group gets ~5 minutes to present.
 Suggested structure:

-  * Which DST did you choose, and why?
+    - Which DST did you choose, and why?
-  * What caught your attention about this team?
+    - What caught your attention about this team?
-  * What project stood out and why?
+    - What project stood out and why?
-  * What surprised you?
+    - What surprised you?
-  * What aligns (or doesn’t) with your procurement experience?
+    - What aligns (or doesn’t) with your procurement experience?

-    6\.
-Debrief & Discussion (10 min)
+- **Debrief & Discussion (10 min)**
-     Use prompts to guide reflection:
+  - Use prompts to guide reflection:
-* What similarities or differences did you notice between the DSTs reviewed?
+    - What similarities or differences did you notice between the DSTs reviewed?
-* Were there any innovative practices or strategies that could inform future digital services acquisitions?
+    - Were there any innovative practices or strategies that could inform future digital services acquisitions?
-* How might this new awareness influence the way your team approaches procurement or collaboration with DSTs?
+    - How might this new awareness influence the way your team approaches procurement or collaboration with DSTs?

-3. ### Discussion: Consideration of User Needs {#discussion:-consideration-of-user-needs}
+### 3. Discussion: Consideration of User Needs {#discussion:-consideration-of-user-needs}

    Total time allocation: 10 minutes